 Compact, lightweight USB solar charging system as you hike or camp.
 Also, a welcome addition to a household’s emergency kit.

 Small metal spikes grip snow and ice; slips over any boot or shoe.
-More rugged than YAKTRAX, meant more for hiking than general use.
+Meant more for hiking than general use.
 Love these; have changed our winter hiking.
+Read our review of hiking traction devices.

 Rugged, dependable unit to track how far you hike, and get you back home.
 Accurate, finds satellites quickly.
 We upgraded to this from our trusty 60cs – and love this one even more.